starcitizen-lug/knowledge-base/wiki/Troubleshooting/unexpected-behavior.md

 ## Blackout or black screen on Vulkan when flying/boosting/braking/damaged
-- Contribute to [STARC-179339](https://issue-council.robertsspaceindustries.com/projects/STAR-CITIZEN/issues/STARC-179339), then use the [LUG Helper](/Tips-and-Tricks#how-to-run-the-lug-helper) to switch to a `LUG Experimental` Wine runner.
+- Contribute to [STARC-179339](https://issue-council.robertsspaceindustries.com/projects/STAR-CITIZEN/issues/STARC-179339), then use the [LUG Helper](/Tips-and-Tricks#how-to-run-the-lug-helper) to switch to LUG Wine >= 11.5
+- If that doesn't work, try a LUG Experimental wine runner.

 ## Laggy game when using Picom or Compton Compositors